bradhe/Backbone-relational/README.md

 # Backbone-relational
 Backbone-relational provides one-to-one, one-to-many and many-to-one relations between models for [Backbone](https://github.com/documentcloud/backbone).
 To use relations, extend `Backbone.RelationalModel` (instead of the regular `Backbone.Model`) and define a property `relations`, containing an array of option objects.
 Each relation must define (as a minimum) the `type`, `key` and `relatedModel`.
-Available relation types are `Backbone.HasOne` and `Backbone.HasMany`.
+Available relation types are `Backbone.HasOne`, `Backbone.HasMany`, and `Backbone.HasManyPolymorphic`.
 Backbone-relational features:

 * Bidirectional relations, which notify related models of changes through events.
 * Control how relations are serialized using the `includeInJSON` option.